25 Reflection Questions That Will Transform Your Year

 22. In what ways did you grow?
 Spiritually?
 Emotionally?
 Physically?

-23. What was the biggest thing you learned this past year?
+23. What was your biggest win this past year?
+What were you most proud of accomplishing?

 24. What was the most challenging part of your work?
 And the most enjoyable?